Learning Pneumatic Non-Prehensile Manipulation with a Mobile Blower: Experiments

 \mysubsection{Three-level vs.\ two-level.} Our third experiment investigates whether multi-frequency policies with three levels are better than ones with two.
 The results are shown for policies with $k=4$ at all levels in Tab.~\ref{tab:three-level}.
 We find that the three-level policies generally perform slightly better, but require longer training times.

+\mysubsection{Generalization to heterogeneous objects.} Our fourth experiment studies how well our policies can generalize to environments with heterogeneous objects.
+For each of our five environments, we create two heterogeneous variants as shown in Fig.~\ref{fig:heterogeneous-objects}.
+The first uses spherical objects of various diameters with proportionally scaled masses.
+The second uses a mixture of four different shapes: spheres, cubes, rectangular cuboids, and cylinders.
+We directly test our policies on these unseen sets of objects with no fine-tuning.
+Results are shown in Tab.~\ref{tab:generalization-heterogeneous}.
+We find that our policies generalize well to heterogeneous objects of mixed sizes and shapes even though they were only trained with homogeneous spherical objects.

-\mysubsection{Blowing force.} Our fourth experiment investigates the effect of blowing force magnitude on performance.
-We train policies where the blower strength is adjusted, varying the blowing force from 0.2 to 0.65 (where 0.35 is used in other experiments).
+\mysubsection{Blowing force.} Our fifth experiment investigates the effect of blowing force magnitude on performance.
+By adjusting the force with which spherical ``wind'' particles are ejected from the blower, we can vary the strength of the blower.
+We train policies with different blowing forces ranging from 0.2 to 0.65 (where 0.35 is used in other experiments).
 The results are shown in Fig.~\ref{fig:blowing-force-curves}.
 We find that when the receptacle is in the corner (LargeEmpty), a stronger blower is able to complete the task more quickly since it can move the objects a longer distance with each action.
 However, when the receptacle is in the center (LargeCenter), a blower that is too strong is unable to control the motion of objects well enough to get them into the receptacle.
 A moderate strength (0.35) provides a nice balance, as shown in other experiments.
 However, to get the best of both worlds, perhaps the policy could learn to vary the blowing strength in future work.